 Deadly dogfight over MiG Alley!

 You’ll find the rules for incorporating jets into your games of Blood Red Skies in the Air Strike! compendium.
-To take your MiG Alley! games even further with more scenarios and the introduction of rules for early guided missiles, look to the brand-new compendium, Wing Commander!
+To take your MiG Alley! games even further with more scenarios and the introduction of rules for early guided missiles, look to the second compendium, Wing Commander!

 1 comment